skip to content

 I think the edge layer is a really interesting aspect, and it's still very early to know exactly how the real-world use cases will be built out.
 I think the first production framework using the idea of a streaming edge rendering layer, talking to different APIs, is really Hydrogen from Shopify.
 It's very early days for that, so it'll be interesting to follow.
 First of all, I think we'll keep seeing very traditional Jamstack applications prebuilding as much as they can for a lot of different types of projects.
 You can't underestimate the reliable release process you get when you have a build that gives you a deploy preview.
 You know that when you roll it into master, that's exactly what goes live, and you know that if you roll back, that's exactly what you roll back to.
 That segment will keep growing, and we'll be better at doing the builds faster and so on.

 [00:12:00] Then I think we'll still have a lot of traditional single-page applications.
 There are a lot of use cases for locked-in application experiences where, if you build them right, they are typically a very good architecture.
-Netlify's own admin UI, when you log into Netlify, is a great example of how a single-page application can be a great user experience and feel performant and responsive.
+Netlify's own admin UI, when you log into app.netlify.com, is a great example of how a single-page application can be a great user experience and feel performant and responsive.
 But then I think we'll start seeing these use cases where, in many ways, the mentality is very similar to a single-page application, but you shift a lot of the rendering logic and data-fetching logic from happening in the browser into happening in the edge runtime layer.
 That's a really interesting architecture.
 Again, some people think that architecture will lead us to building full-stack applications on top of distributed, globally distributed databases.
 The dilemma you have is that if you run the code close to the user, unless you can get the data close to the user, the end result will probably be slower.

 [00:13:04] Normally, if you have a more complex page, you need several round trips to your data source.
 If you make the latency from the code to the data source higher, then each round trip gets slower, and the end result is a much slower load time.
 So you need to bring the data closer to that streaming runtime layer as well.
 I think the use case of doing that through having all your data in a globally distributed database will be for relatively small or niche applications.
 I know that if I took Netlify's core production database and wanted to put that in even just eight regions all over the world, that would be prohibitively expensive.
 We'll most likely see that rendering layer talk to different APIs and services, and then we'll figure out patterns to cache those API calls and service calls at the same edge layer as the edge rendering runs too.